thadguidry/respec/canonicalURI.md

 # `canonicalURI`

-The `canonicalURI` lets you indicate either a URL or a keyword to use as the "[canonical link](https://en.wikipedia.org/wiki/Canonical_link_element)" of the document.
+The `canonicalURI` lets you indicate either a URL or a keyword to use as the [canonical link](https://en.wikipedia.org/wiki/Canonical_link_element) of the document.
 Search engines, like Google, can make use of this information to help determine which version of document is authoritative.

 Following keywords automatically generate a corresponding URL.
 However, you are free to include your own URL.